 Christopher Horan is a Certified Rolfer practicing in the greater Tacoma, Washington area.
 His Puget Sound Rolfing clients come from Tacoma, Puyallup, Newcastle, Gig Harbor, Fircrest and University Place, as well as the Seattle metropolitan and Bellevue areas.
 You can schedule your appointment here.

-- Rolfing Bellevue, Seattle & Tacoma: Deep Tissue Massage
+- Rolfing Bellevue, Seattle & Tacoma: Sciatica

 - Rolfing: When pain in the neck is more than an expression.